What is A UPS?

 - Simulated Sine Wave – this type of sine wave is common to low to the average grade of UPS, but most of the time is more than enough for a gaming UPS.
 This type of UPS is less efficient and performs less compared to a pure sine wave.

 It's recommended to go with the pure sine wave as this will benefit you more in the long run and give stable and safe power to your system.

 So, the best UPS for gaming PC will have enough capacity to keep your computer running for several hours in a power outage, and has the surge protection function, along with enough ports and detailed display, and the internal technology is pure sine wave.

 Having a gaming UPS is a worth-it investment if you are looking to protect your hard-earned gaming PC and prolong the time you spend on those nail-biting games.
-Keep in mind that the “UPS” can provide you with at least 20ms power switching speed and will not interfere with the usage of the PC in any case in terms of shutdown or data loss.
+Keep in mind that the “UPS” can provide you fast power switching speed and will not interfere with the usage of the PC in any case in terms of shutdown or data loss.

 Note: The EPS function of Growatt portable power series supports switching within 20ms.
 In order to avoid your losses, please test with your loads before using this function.